KxSystems/docs/docs/ref/apply.md

 ---
 title: Apply (At), Index (At), Trap (At)
+description: Operators Apply (At), Index (At), and Trap (At) apply a funcxtion to one ormore arguments, get items at depth in a list, and trap errors.
+author: Stephen Taylor
 keywords: apply, apply at, index, index at, kdb+, q, trap, trap at
 ---